-Who is MSc Logistics and Supply Chain management for?
+What is MSc Logistics and Supply Chain Management for?

 - Professionals in logistics and supply chain management who are just starting out in their careers and want to expand their knowledge and abilities to take their careers to the next level.

 A National Senior Certificate with a bachelor’s degree or diploma endorsement, or an equivalent qualification with an English (home language or first extra language) achievement level of at least 4 and a Mathematical Literacy accomplishment level of at least 3 or 4.

 Relevant Read: Postgraduate Diploma in Logistics and Supply Chain Management

 The following is a list of well-known universities where you can study for a master’s degree in logistics and supply chain management –